ThomasBig/fantasy-multiplayer/slides.md

 * Tomáš Janoušek
 * Work Experience: Arma 4, Mafia: The Old Country, TopSpin 2K25
 * Networking Experience: Master's thesis
-* You don't need any of it to start
+* You don't need any of it

 ---

+# Two-Part Structure
+* Networking coding (bottom-up)
+* Designing a multiplayer game (top-down)

+---

+# Coding
+*We will connect our application to server.
+On server, we will listen for new connections.*

+---

+# Outline
+* Tools
+* Callbacks
+* Coroutines
+* Testing

+---

-# Recommended Tools
+# Tools
 * VS Code
 * C++20
 * CMake